mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 {{"demo": "CustomColumnTypesGrid.js", "bg": "inline"}}

 :::info
-If an unsupported column type is used the `string` column type will be used instead.
+If an unsupported column type is used, the `string` column type will be used instead.
 :::

 ## Selectors [<span class="plan-pro"></span>](https://mui.com/store/items/mui-x-pro/)